simplex-chat/simplex-chat/blog/20240323-simplex-network-privacy-non-profit-v5-6-quantum-resistant-e2e-encryption-simple-migration.md

 Adding post-quantum resistance to the double ratchet end-to-end encryption algorithm in SimpleX Chat is a major upgrade to messaging protocols, and it creates the security against the future quantum computers.

-We wrote in detail in the recent post about various properties of end-to-end encryption and how exactly quantum resistance is implemented in SimpleX Chat - currently SimpleX Chat has [the most secure end-to-end encryption design](./20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md#how-secure-is-end-to-end-encryption-in-different-messengers) against the present and future attacks.
+I wrote in detail in the previous post about various properties of end-to-end encryption and how exactly quantum resistance is implemented in SimpleX Chat - currently SimpleX Chat has [the most secure end-to-end encryption design](./20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md#how-secure-is-end-to-end-encryption-in-different-messengers) against the present and future attacks.

 We plan to perform a security audit of this design and implementation later this year.